Travel

 When is New Orleans at its most crowded?
 That would be during Carnival Season, especially around the chaos of Mardi Gras.
 If you’re aiming to dodge the sea of revelers — maybe because you’ve got kids in tow (check out the best family hotels in New Orleans) — fall might just be your golden ticket.

 Why fall?
 For starters, you’ll sidestep NOLA’s sweltering heat and humidity.
 Plus, while the streets are way less packed than during Mardi Gras, the city still buzzes with a lively charm.
-The best time to visit New Orleans to avoid crowds is definitely during the fall when you can enjoy the city’s fun energy without the Mardi Gras madness.
+The best time to visiting New Orleans to avoid crowds is definitely during the fall when you can enjoy the city’s fun energy without the Mardi Gras madness.

 Hurricane Season in NOLA: When to Avoid the Storms